 As a newly working adult student, it may have been a while since being in a classroom.
 If you've been out of school for a while, or maybe never attended college after high school, GSW's TRiO/Student Support Services can assist you with making a successful transition into college.
 For many working adult students the responsibilities of school, parenting, and employment are quite a challenge!
 SSS staff members are here to help you find the tools you need to be a successful GSW student.
 In addition, developing a rapport with students is a task staff members take seriously.
 TRiO/Student Support Services can alleviate the anxiety that accompanies being a working adult student.

 Now that you've decided to continue your formal education, how can you make college a success while still meeting work and family obligations?
 Check out these expert tips to help you during that all-important first term:

-1. CONGRATULATIONS on your decision - Don't panic!
-Just RELAX!!
+Congratulations on your decision - Don't panic!
+Just Relax!

 While it may be unsettling to step into a classroom environment you haven't been in for some time, remember the experience you're bringing to the table.